Bilinear CNNs for Fine-grained Visual Recognition: Image Classification Experiments

-\textbf{Fisher vector with SIFT (FV-SIFT)} We implemented a FV baseline using dense SIFT features~\cite{perronnin10improving} extracted using VLFEAT~\cite{vedaldi2010vlfeat}.
-The input image is first resized to 448$\times$448 before SIFT features with \emph{binsize} of 8 pixels are computed densely across the image with a \emph{stride} of 4 pixels.
+\textbf{FV with SIFT.} We implemented a FV based using dense SIFT features~\cite{perronnin10improving} extracted using VLFEAT~\cite{vedaldi2010vlfeat}.
+The image is first resized to 448$\times$448 and SIFT features with a \emph{bin size} of 8 pixels are computed densely across the image with a \emph{stride} of 4 pixels.
 The features are PCA projected to 80 dimensions before learning a GMM with 256 components.

-\textbf{CNN with fully-connected layers (FC-CNN)} This is based on the features extracted from the last fully-connected layer before the softmax layer of the CNN.
+\textbf{CNN with fully-connected (FC) layers.} This is a standard baseline where the features are extracted from the last FC layer, \ie, before the \texttt{softmax} layer of a CNN.
 The input image is resized to 224$\times$224 (the input size of the CNN) and mean-subtracted before propagating it though the CNN.
-For fine-tuning we replace the 1000-way classification layer trained on ImageNet dataset with a $k$-way softmax layer where $k$ is the number of classes in the fine-grained dataset.
-The parameters of the softmax layer are initialized randomly and we continue training the network on the dataset for several epochs at a smaller learning rate while monitoring the validation error.
-Once the networks are trained, the layer before the softmax layer is used to extract features.
+We consider two different representations: 4096 dimensional \emph{relu7} layer outputs of both the VGG-M network~\cite{chatfield14return} and the 16-layer VGG-D network~\cite{simonyan14very}.

-\textbf{Fisher vector with CNN features (FV-CNN)} This denotes the method of~\cite{cimpoi2016} that builds a descriptor using FV pooling of CNN filter bank responses with 64 GMM components.
-One modification is that we first resize the image to 448$\times$448 pixels, \ie, twice the resolution the CNNs were trained on and pool features from a \emph{single-scale}.
-This leads to a slight reduction in performance, but we choose the single-scale setting because (i) multi-scale is likely to improve results for all methods, and (ii) this keeps the feature extraction in \dcnn and \bcnn identical, making comparisons easier.
-We consider two representations based on different networks VGG-M and VGG-D denoted by FV-CNN [M] and FV-CNN [D] respectively.
-Unlike the FC-CNN models, the features are extracted from the \emph{relu5} and \emph{relu5\_3} layers of the VGG-M and VGG-D networks respectively.
-Fine-tuned \dcnn results are reported using indirect fine-tuning where the features are constructed from a fine-tuned \rcnn model.
-Surprisingly, we found this indirect fine-tuning improves accuracy, and even outperforms the multi-scale results reported in~\cite{cimpoi2016}.
+\textbf{FV/NetFV with CNNs.} This denotes the method of~\cite{cimpoi2016} that builds a descriptor using FV pooling of CNN filter bank responses with 64 GMM components.
+One modification over~\cite{cimpoi2016} is that we first resize the image to 448$\times$448 pixels, \ie, twice the resolution the CNNs were trained on, and pool features from a \emph{single-scale}.
+This leads to a slight reduction in performance over the multi-scale approach.
+But we choose the single-scale setting because this keeps the feature extraction for all our methods identical making comparisons easier.
+We consider two representations based on the VGG-M and VGG-D networks.
+Unlike the earlier FC models, the features are extracted from the \emph{relu5} and \emph{relu5\_3} layers of the VGG-M and VGG-D networks respectively.